Resikrys/S1-06-Generics/README.md

 can be passed to it and in any order.

 ### LEVEL 2 - EXERCISE 1
+Modify the previous exercise so that one of the arguments to the generic method is not generic.

 ### LEVEL 2 - EXERCISE 2